 Congenital hypothyroidism (CH) affects approximately 1 in 2000 neonates worldwide; affected infants are at risk of hypothermia and, even when treated soon after birth, are more likely to become overweight and insulin resistant in childhood.
 In a fetal sheep model, this study demonstrates that thyroid hormone deficiency in utero promotes unilocular-specific overgrowth of adipose tissue and adipocytokine secretion, in part via activation of insulin / insulin-like growth factor (IGF) and PPARγ signalling pathways.
 Fetal hypothyroidism impairs UCP1 thermogenic capacity without any change in multilocular adipocyte mass.
 These findings provide a mechanistic insight into the consequences of hypothyroidism before birth for the growth and development of adipose tissue, with important implications for neonatal survival and long term health.

-\body

 Introduction

 Development of adipose tissue before birth is crucial for energy storage, insulation and thermogenesis in the neonatal period and for cardiometabolic health in later life.
 In the fetus, adipose tissue comprises a mixture of both white and brown adipocyte types (1).
 White adipocytes, termed unilocular (UL), contain a large single lipid droplet and secrete a variety of adipokines, such as leptin, while brown adipocytes, termed multilocular (ML), are characterised by the presence of several smaller lipid droplets and an abundance of mitochondria with the capacity for non-shivering thermogenesis.
 Thermogenesis in ML adipocytes is enabled by the unique expression of uncoupling protein 1 (UCP1) on the inner mitochondrial membrane which uncouples the electron transport chain to generate heat.